GregoryToniolo/cgglib/README.md

 ### Same as cplex_addv but subtracts the complex number instead of adding it.
 Works for any n-dimensional vectors and is more efficient than matrix multiplication.
 ## FAQ

-#### Can i use it with cglm for more efficient rotations?
+#### Can i use it with cglm for more efficient operations?

-Yes, it has been developed to work together with cglm not against it and to optimize certain operations.
+Yes, it has been developed to work together with cglm not against it and to provide more optimized versions certain operations.
+For 2d vectors and matrices this uses complex numbers as a full replacement for cglm.
+For higher dimensional vectors it simply provides more optimized versions of some operations.

 #### Does it work with n-dimensional vectors?